De novo gene birth

-De novo gene birth is the process by which new genes evolve from DNA sequences that were ancestrally non-genic.
+De novo gene birth is the process by which new genes evolve from non-coding DNA.
 De novo genes represent a subset of novel genes, and may be protein-coding or instead act as RNA genes.
 The processes that govern de novo gene birth are not well understood, although several models exist that describe possible mechanisms by which de novo gene birth may occur.

 Although de novo gene birth may have occurred at any point in an organism's evolutionary history, ancient de novo gene birth events are difficult to detect.
 Most studies of de novo genes to date have thus focused on young genes, typically taxonomically restricted genes (TRGs) that are present in a single species or lineage, including so-called orphan genes, defined as genes that lack any identifiable homolog.
 It is important to note, however, that not all orphan genes arise de novo, and instead may emerge through fairly well characterized mechanisms such as gene duplication (including retroposition) or horizontal gene transfer followed by sequence divergence, or by gene fission/fusion.

-Although de novo gene birth was once viewed as a highly unlikely occurrence, several unequivocal examples have now been described, and some researchers speculate that de novo gene birth could play a major role in evolutionary innovation.
+Although de novo gene birth was once viewed as a highly unlikely occurrence, several examples have now been described, and some researchers speculate that de novo gene birth could play a major role in evolutionary innovation, morphological specification, and adaptation, probably promoted by their low level of pleiotropy.

+Conversely, criticism of the methodology and interpretation used in identifying de novo gene candidates has become quite prominent, with some likening it to a "molecular mirage" rather than a genuine phenomenon.
+Rapid evolutionary divergence, along with the multiple and parallel loss of orthologs in some lineages, can give the false appearance of the emergence of a novel gene from scratch.
+It is possible, and perhaps more likely, that some genes have diverged beyond the point at which they can be found.
+Some of the best examples of de novo origination have, indeed, been attributed to homology detection failure.